moritzdaendliker/IMDBscraper_and_analysis/README.md

-# Programming with advanced computer languages - IMDBscraper and subsequent analysis of the data
+# Programming with advanced computer languages - IMDb scraper and subsequent analysis of the data

 ## Authors
 * Moritz Daendliker